lgatto/TeachingMaterial/pages/routine.md

 Be careful about committing binary files, or really big files.
 Git works best with text files (like source code), as it keeps track of just the lines that were changed.
-With binary file, you'll save the entire file again with each change; that will clutter up your repository.
+With a binary file, you'll save the entire file again with each change; that will clutter up your repository.